AlbertoCamachoMunoz/Docker-laravel-xdebug/README.md

 _Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.

 ## use container

+#for windows
+#install composer in your pc and use in cmd -> composer update in the folder html/public for restaurate vendor utilities
+#docker-compose up -d --build  and enter to localhost:8080/public

 Starting the container with `docker-compose` offers all functionalities.